ENUODemon/RecordAndSpeak/ReadingNotes/Person/interview-detail-en.md

 # Key Responsibilities

 ## **2019/7–Present | BeyondSoft**
-1. Research and implementation of Semantic Kernel (agents, workflow applications).
+1. Conduct in-depth research and application of semantic-kernel technology, including but not limited to the use of agents and the practice of process-oriented applications.
-2. Backend service development and maintenance for web platforms.
+2. Undertake the development and maintenance of website backend services to ensure stable system operation.
-3. Azure deployment, API development (data services), CORS, and authentication.
+3. Responsible for the deployment of the website on the Azure platform, including API development (data services), handling cross-origin access issues, and developing permission authentication functionalities.
-4. NLP tasks: sentiment analysis, text classification, and deep learning research.
+4. Conduct research in the field of Natural Language Processing (NLP), focusing on sentiment analysis, text classification, and deep learning-related topics.
-5. Visualizing algorithm outputs via interactive dashboards.
-6. Power BI component development and integration.
+5. Effectively integrate algorithmic research results with front-end pages to achieve data visualization.
+6. Research and apply Power BI-related controls to support data analysis and report generation.
+7. Continuously optimize backend service performance to enhance user experience and system efficiency.
+8. Collaborate closely with the team to jointly address technical challenges and drive project progress.

 ## **2012/1–2019/6 | Chinasoft/Wicresoft**
 1. Multi-platform data scraping solutions.